-For stock options granted to employees, the Company recognizes compensation expense for all stock-based awards based on the grant-date estimated fair value.
+The Company recognizes compensation expense for all stock-based awards based on the grant-date estimated fair value.

-The fair value of stock options is determined using the Black-Scholes option pricing model, using assumptions which are subjective and require significant judgment and estimation by management.
+The fair value of stock options is determined using the Black-Scholes option pricing model, using assumptions that are subjective and require significant judgment and estimation by management.
 The risk-free rate assumption was based on observed yields from governmental zero-coupon bonds with an equivalent term.
 The expected volatility assumption was based on historical volatilities of a group of comparable industry companies whose share prices are publicly available.
 The peer group was developed based on companies in the pharmaceutical industry.
 The expected term of stock options represents the weighted-average period that the stock options are expected to be outstanding.
-Because the Company does not have historical exercise behavior, it determined the expected life assumption using the simplified method, which is an average of the options ordinary vesting period and the contractual term.
+Because the Company does not have historical exercise behavior, it determined the expected life assumption using the simplified method for options granted to employees, which is an average of the options ordinary vesting period and the contractual term for options granted to nonemployees.
 The expected dividend assumption was based on the Company's history and expectation of dividend payouts.
 The Company has not paid and does not expect to pay dividends at any time in the foreseeable future.
 The Company recognizes forfeitures on an actual basis and as such did not estimate forfeitures to calculate stock-based compensation.